cmda-bt/be-course-18-19/getting-started.md

 We’ll use this info to link your GitHub and Slack to our administration files.

 ### Introduction
 Introduce yourself to your teacher and class!
 Open an issue on our [GitHub issue tracker][issues].
-You can pick what are calles `issue templates`.
+You can pick what are called `issue templates`.
 Each assignment has a different template in which you can hand in your assignments for that week.
 This is also the place where Teachers and Student-Asistants will give you feedback.

 ### Questions